cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 {{PrivacyPass}}.
 The authors would also like to acknowledge helpful conversations with Hugo Krawczyk.
 Eli-Shaoul Khedouri provided additional review and comments on key consistency.
-Daniel Bourdrez, Tatiana Bradley, Sofía Celi, Frank Denis, and Bas Westerbaan also provided helpful input and contributions to the document.
+Daniel Bourdrez, Tatiana Bradley, Sofia Celi, Frank Denis, and Bas Westerbaan also provided helpful input and contributions to the document.

 --- back